-One drug can be a nightmare for you and your health, but whenever you mix alcohol and drugs you will double the pain that happens when you take them.
-Alcohol itself is numbing at best, and destructive and dangerous at worst.
-From drunk driving to drunken fits of rage, if you are drinking far too much it turns you ugly.
+One drug can be a nightmare for you and your health, but mixing alcohol and drugs will double the pain.
+Alcohol itself is numbing at best and destructive and dangerous at worst.
+From drunk driving to drunken fits of rage, drinking far too much turns you ugly.

 Hydrocodone is a highly addictive opioid pill and painkiller.
-If you use opioids to overcome pain, you might find yourself addicted to the sensation that it causes even if the pain stops.
+If you use opioids to overcome pain, you might find yourself addicted to the sensation it causes, even if the pain stops.
 Even if a medical professional assigns you opioids, they caution against drinking while on the pills.
-Hydrocodone is one of the most prescribed painkillers in America, but you need to follow the prescription from the doctor and cannot go off of it.
+Hydrocodone is one of the most prescribed painkillers in America, but you need to follow the prescription from the doctor.

 However, if you find yourself addicted to both hydrocodone and alcohol, or any other combination of addictive substances, you will need to seek help to detox from the substances.
 Don’t wait and don’t go at it alone, because that only causes more problems for you.

 Whenever you mix these two substances, you can get many very harmful symptoms.
 One of the dangers is how these addictions mess with your brain.
 Alcohol is a depressant that tends to make you feel dizzy and sleepy.
 If you drink enough, you feel sleepy and tired at the end of the day.
 However, if you combine the effects of alcohol with another drug that does something different, you will confuse the brain.

 An opioid is a depressant as well, especially Hydrocodone.
 Hydrocodone is a pain killer, so you feel lightheaded and sleepy whenever you take it.
 Combining two depressants that slow your body down is dangerous as all the effects will be doubled.
 In addition, they enhance one another, and even small amounts of both can cause many problems.